forgotten-pillar/fp-notes/content/miscellaneous/trinity/response-to-scott.md

 title: Response to Scott Ritsema - The Trinity and SDA History
 description: Was Ellen White Trinitarian?
 Explore the complex history of the Godhead in Adventism.
 This response analyzes pioneer views on God's Personality vs. the Trinity, re-examining EGW's context using insights from 'The Forgotten Pillar'.
 permalink: response-to-scott
+tts: true
 ---

 > [!important] Clarification
 > I was introduced to a video of Brother Scott Ritsema by a friend of mine, who asked for a reply.
 Because I am running short on time, I added the video and the Forgotten Pillar book to the AI and asked it to write a constructive reply to Brother Scott.
 The following was figured out entirely by AI, which is significant in my opinion.
-If artificial intelligence can understand it, then surely God's created intelligence can understand it.
+If artificial intelligence can understand it, then surely God's created intelligence should understand it too.
 I hope this will be an edifying article.

 ![The Trinity and SDA History](https://www.youtube.com/watch?v=nw0ZRapCWkE)